A changing market

 Everything was designed for easy maintenance, with no modern ironmongery on doors and drawers – the sliding mechanisms as well as the handles – because it goes out of date and can’t be replaced.

-The pre-project research extended to how people actually behave in their rooms, which is why there are no tub chairs.
+The pre-project research extended to how people actually behave in their student accommodation dorm rooms, which is why there are no tub chairs.
 In our experience. students don’t sit in tub chairs, they just drape clothes over them.

 Chaises longue are more popular and used in all sorts of different ways, so a set of variations was designed for users to lounge or curl up on.
 And lots of wall hooks were installed – an inexpensive way of keeping clothes off the floor.